 - For the lime juice, it's easiest to squeeze the juice of half a lime directly into the shaker.

 - To balance out the drink's flavor, use a rich simple syrup (2 parts sugar to 1 part water).
 White sugar works well, and demerara sugar is an excellent choice, too.

 - Fresh pineapple juice is also recommended and you'll get the highest yield from an electric juicer.
 A muddler is not as efficient, but it will work: Place about 1 cup of pineapple cubes in the shaker and muddle very well to get as much juice as possible.
 Leave the pineapple in the shaker and continue mixing the drink (the agitation will help produce more juice).

 Who Created the Jungle Bird Cocktail?

 The first written recipe for the jungle bird was unearthed by Jeff "Beachbum" Berry in "The New American Bartender's Guide" (originally published in 1989), which he wrote about in the book "Intoxica" (2003).
 Though the drink's creation date is often attributed to 1978, Kim Choong traced it to the earlier part of that decade from people who worked at the Kuala Lumpur Hilton.
 It was most likely invented around 1973 by beverage manager Jeffrey Ong when the hotel opened.
 Served as a welcoming drink to guests, it was named in honor of The Aviary Bar's apparently impressive display of captive birds.
-Once rediscovered, bartenders became enamored by the Malaysian cocktail's intertwining of classic and tiki styles, as well as its ease of preparation.
-Today, it appears on drink menus in bars that otherwise shy away from tiki drinks and has inspired a number of modern twists.
+Once rediscovered, bartenders became enamored by the Malaysian cocktail's intertwining of classic and tiki cocktail styles, as well as its ease of preparation.
+Today, it appears on drink menus in bars that otherwise shy away from tropical drinks and has inspired a number of modern twists.